About the Washington, D.C. Program

 Emerson College has affiliated with The Washington Center for Internships and Academic Seminars, an independent, nonprofit educational organization located six blocks north of the White House.

-The Washington Center (TWC) serves more than 400 colleges and universities in the United States and other countries by providing selected students challenging opportunities to work and learn in the Capitol city for academic credit.
+The Washington Center (TWC) serves more than 400 colleges and universities in the United States and other countries by providing selected students challenging opportunities to work and learn in the nation's capital city for academic credit.
 The largest program of its kind, with more than 70 full-time staff, The Washington Center has more than 50,000 alumni who are leaders in numerous professions and nations around the world.

 - Students may count up to 8 credits of internship toward the major requirements.